 Employee entitlements to annual leave are recognised when they accrue to employees.
-A provision is made for the estimated liability for annual leave as a result of services rendered by employees up to the reporting date.
+A provision is made for the estimated liability for annual leave as a result of services rendered by employees up to the end of the reporting period.

 (2) Defined contribution plans